Mid levelproduct

 Q5

-Tell me about a time when you had to pivot a product strategy based on user feedback or market data.
-What was the situation, what actions did you take, and what was the outcome?
+Tell me about a time when you had to ship a feature despite incomplete user research or data.
+What was the situation, what did you do, and what was the outcome?

 Q6

-Describe a situation where you disagreed with engineering or design on a feature implementation.
-How did you handle the conflict, and what was the result?
+Describe a situation where you disagreed strongly with your engineering lead or designer on a product direction.
+How did you handle it, and what was the result?

 Q7